leozhekov/Dekaron-Store-UE4/README.md

 # Dekaron-Store-UE4
+## This project is deprecated and no longer worked on.
+I have migrated all my projects over to GitLab.
+[Here](https://gitlab.com/LeoZhekov/DkrStore-UE4) you can find my most recently updated Dekaron-Store project.
 This is an Unreal Engine 4.20 project with assets from my [Dekaron-Store-3D-scene](https://github.com/leozhekov/Dekaron-Store-3D-scene) Blender project.
 It is an interactive approach to the scene.
 [Demo here](https://www.youtube.com/watch?v=t8DX7w0pkno)
 Functionality implemented: